nsscache to support SUP with the following steps:

 Configure a Kubernetes Secret for SUP

-You will need to create a Kubernetes Secret that contains the configuration for your directory service, then add the Secret to theslurm chart’s values.yaml file, as detailed below.
+With prerequisites in place, givensscache the credentials it needs to authenticate with your directory service.
+Create a Kubernetes Secret that contains the configuration for your directory service, then add the Secret to the slurm chart’s values.yaml file, as detailed in the following sections.

 Create a Kubernetes Secret

-Inside the Secret, the key under data must be named nsscache-scim-auth-token, as shown in the example below.
+Inside the Secret, the key under data must be named nsscache-scim-auth-token, as shown in the following example.
 This contains the base64-encoded SCIM token.

 Naming conventions for LDAP Secrets